-Business and Industrial Development Within Designated Areas
+Business and Industrial Development within Designated areas

-4.16 It is important to the character and amenity of Inverciyde that business and industrial developments are of an acceptable standard and that their development has little or no adverse impact upon surrounding land uses, and adjacent businesses.
+It is important to the character and amenity of Inverclyde that business and industrial developments are of an acceptable standard and that their development has little or no adverse impact upon surrounding land uses, and adjacent businesses.
 Furthermore, in order to contribute toward an improved environment, sustainable travel patterns and quality of life, all proposals should take account of Policy ENV3 and the Supplementary Guidance on the Green Network.